shahrazeahmad07/Drawing-Canvas-App/README.md

 to access media from the gallery, we need read access for devices upto API 28 i.e., Android 9 to save image in gallery, we need write access for devices upto API 28 i.e., Android 9

-for devices running Android 10 and plus, API 29 and plus, we use content resolver to save image in gallery!
+for devices running Android 10 and plus, API 29 and plus, to deal with scoped-storage in android, a new concept, we use content resolver to save image in gallery!

 ![ezgif-4-New](https://user-images.githubusercontent.com/68849516/228350325-155f9c4b-b82e-4919-b921-04b49ab92834.gif)